 • 10GB storage on the cheapest plan

-Best for: WordPress users who want managed features and don’t mind paying premium renewal prices.
+Best for: WordPress users who want managed features and do not mind paying premium renewal prices.

-Hostinger is hard to ignore when you’re comparing prices.
-Their intro rates are among the lowest in the industry, and their performance has genuinely improved in recent years.
-But there are trade-offs.
+Hostinger is hard to ignore when you are comparing prices.
+Their intro rates are among the lowest in the industry, and performance has genuinely improved in recent years.
+But the trade-offs are real.

 Pricing